- School of Graduate and Professional Studies Home

 School of Education programs emphasize moral and ethical strength and integrity, teaching and leading as a calling, and professional thinking as a demonstration of passion and enthusiasm for teaching.
 The dispositional framework of educator preparation programs is linked to facilitating student success.

 School of Education faculty care about preparing highly qualified educators.
 All education faculty have experience as P-12 teachers and leaders, and bring real-world experience and professional expertise to the learning environment.

 The program is delivered online in dynamic, interactive web-based learning environments.
 Courses include live, synchronous web-conferencing experiences that connect students to faculty and each other.
 Project-based and collaborative activities provide an engaging learning experience that is highly relational.
 Students also benefit from interactions with distinguished practitioners from within the profession who connect with students virtually through the learning management system.

-Students have the option of beginning the program at multiple entry points (Fall term, Spring term, Summer Terms).
+Students have the option of beginning the program at two entry points (Fall or Spring term).
 Students typically complete 6-9 credit hours each semester.
 Courses are typically delivered in 7 week blocks.

 How the Program will Benefit Me

 Completion of the program requirements will lead to a master's degree and/or Kentucky licensure.
 Certifications can be transferred to other states.
 Students benefit from clinical experiences in multiple, diverse schools and exposure to different student groups.
 Through the program, students have opportunities to connect with school leaders, educators and other key stakeholders.

 - Letter from applicant that states career goals and documents ability to improve student achievement and exhibit both leadership and advanced knowledge of curriculum, instruction and assessment